 We understand what it takes to provide your child with quality dental care.
 Not only does it require a time and financial investment, but it also demands diligence at home, ensuring children and teens are taking on the responsibility for effective brushing and flossing.
 This is no small task, but it is achievable with the right support.
 And it’s where our team at Dickson Street Dental can help you.

-As a child, Dickson Street Dental dentist Dr Roman Pinkus took inspiration from his own dentist!
+As a child, the general and child dentist at Mount Waverley’s Dickson Street Dental, Dr Roman Pinkus, took inspiration from his own dentist!
 He was fascinated by the experience and took on board everything his dentist said.
 And we believe him!
-Now as a Melbourne dentist himself with a focus on family and kid’s dental, Dr Roman has brought together a team who loves working with children.
+Now as a Melbourne dentist himself with a focus on family and kids dental, Dr Roman has brought together a team who loves working with children.
 Our professional team will guide you and your child through the three main stages of dental development.
 We’ll also provide advice on teething, oral hygiene, and preventive measures such as diet and fluoride supplements.

 Ready to join a dental family that cares about your kids as much as you?

 * For eligible patients, contact us to see if your child qualifies.

 We’re often asked by parents how to help their children embrace their dental experience.
 If your child is anxious or concerned about a visit to the dentist, here’s how you can help:

 A baby’s teeth requires the gentlest of care.
 A small toothbrush designed for babies with soft bristles is ideal.
 Brushing once or twice a day will help eliminate plaque build-up and bacteria.

 Paediatric dentists are equipped to treat the oral health issues of children, from infancy to adolescence.
 This is due to the additional training they receive after graduating from dental school.
 Paediatric dentists undergo specialty training that lasts 2-3 years to understand the oral health needs of infants and children.